Azure/aztfpreflight/readme.md

    The subscription used for the preflight check is the one specified in `ARM_SUBSCRIPTION_ID` environment variable.
 If this variable is not set, the subscription used for the preflight check is the one specified in `az account show --query id -o tsv`.

+2. How many resource types are supported?

+   You can find the list of supported resource types in [supported_azurerm_resource_types.md](docs/supported_azurerm_resource_types.md).

 ## Credit

 We wish to thank HashiCorp for the use of some MPLv2-licensed code from their open source project [terraform-provider-azurerm](https://github.com/hashicorp/terraform-provider-azurerm) and [go-azure-sdk](https://github.com/hashicorp/go-azure-sdk).